elastic/ecctl/docs/ecctl_deployment_resync.md

 Resynchronizes the search index and cache for the selected deployment or all

-### Synopsis

-Resynchronizes the search index and cache for the selected deployment or all

 ```
 ecctl deployment resync {<deployment id> | --all} [flags]
 ```